tnarik/env-machine_learning/README.md

 ## Notes about Libraries and Tools

 Please note that this documentation uses GCC 6, but you could equally use GCC 7, which might be more compatible with your setup.

+### TensorFlow / TensorBoard

+TensorFlow installation on macOS requires `pip install --upgrade https://storage.googleapis.com/tensorflow/mac/gpu/tensorflow_gpu-1.1.0-py3-none-any.whl` if supporting GPU.
+Official support for GPUs on macOS has been dropped in the latest versions, which is why my installation sticks to `1.1.0`.

+TensorBoard might require installation via `pip install tensorflow-tensorbard==0.1.2` due to some issues with the regex filters for runs.
+More recent versions require TensorFlow `1.3.x`, which is not supported on macOS GPU (and therefore not practical with my setup).

 ### XGBoost